 The Living Desert Wilderness Loop hike is one of the most popular Palm Desert hikes.
 Here are the top reasons our family enjoyed the Wilderness Loop hike:

-This Living Desert hiking trail leads you through a 2,700 foot (820 m) long ‘boulder field’.
-The warning signs on the trail make the boulder field sound scary, but in fact it’s not that bad and really a lot of fun for the kids.
+This Living Desert hiking trail leads you through a 2,700-foot (820 m) ‘boulder field.’
+There are warning signs about the boulder field which sound intimidating, but it wasn’t nearly as difficult as we expected.
+In fact, our kids thought it was one of the most fun parts of the hike.
 The black and white speckled rocks in the boulder field add to the beauty of this mountain canyon.

-The rugged, rocky Eisenhower Mountain terrain along the Wilderness Loop trail is so interesting, that even our kids noticed.
+The rugged Eisenhower Mountain terrain along the Wilderness Loop Trail is so interesting that even our kids noticed.
 The unique terrain is fun for kids to play and climb on and is a big part of what makes this one of the best kid-friendly hiking trails in Palm Springs.

-Being one of the Living Desert hiking trails at the Palm Springs zoo makes this an especially kid-friendly hike.
+Because the Wilderness Loop starts inside The Living Desert Zoo and Gardens, it makes for an especially kid-friendly outing.
 The Living Desert Zoo has been named one of the Top 10 Zoos in the United States, making it worth a visit even without hiking the Wilderness Loop Trail.

 As you may guess by the name, this kid-friendly Palm Desert hike is a loop trail, giving you two directions to choose from.
 We hiked the Wilderness Loop trail counter-clockwise as the slope of the incline is less steep going counter-clockwise and the scenery is better suited to hiking in this direction.